abdullahsamim143/Face-similarity-checking-android-App-/README.md

-# faceLibrary
-Face similarity checking android App
+# Face similarity checking android App
 This is demo App for face similarity checking.